romdalf/dwgc2021/README.md

 ## Intro
 Moving from a traditional infrastructure to a Kubernetes platform offers a great amount of flexibility and reduced friction in regards of consuming the actual infrastructure resources.

-When working at the large Public Insistution, an Application Team who would request an test environment would results in:
+Speaking of traditional or legacy infrastructure, when working at the large Public Insistution, an Application Team who would request an test environment would results in:
 - meeting with Project and Release Manager
 - meeting with IT Service Manager
 - Change Request with the following tickets: